rfo909/RForth/README.md

 To address physical memory, flash, devices, registers on the Pi Pico, which has 32 bits word length, we might combine two RForth words to form a base and add an offset to that to address bytes or words.
 The actual workings of interfacing hardware will have to be resolved later.

+Note: javing added a native interface in order to call specially named functions in the Interpreter implementation language, makes it less likely messing about with SPI, I2C and GPIO hardware via registers, at least for a while.

 Design decision - byte code